jessicayung/machine-learning-nd/p5-capstone/report.md

 There are a few interesting characteristics of this problem compared to previous projects in the Machine Learning Engineer Nanodegree.

 1. Predicting multiple outputs: We will predict the adjusted close prices for 7 days after the last input date.
+2. Extracting and engineering the input data as opposed to being given input data.
+3. We will be using time series data.

 ### Challenges
 1. The model has to be run for dates not within the training set for the model to be 'fair'.
 But given there may be big shifts in how people view the markets from year to year, it may be hard for the model to generalise from one year to the next.